Historic Landmark Preservation Committee

 The Historic Landmark Preservation Committee holds a variety of responsibilities with the goal of promoting historical preservation within the City.
 The Committee and its members:

-• Investigate matters related to the protection, enhancement, restoration, perpetuation and use of historic landmarks, districts and structures.
+• Investigate matters related to the protection, restoration, perpetuation and use of historic landmarks, districts and structures

 BOARD MEMBERS